 To assess Researchers studying expertise in professional vision typically rely on eye-tracking technology as it captures attentional behavior in real time and enables inferences about underlying cognitive mechanisms such as noticing and attention control, which typically occur unconsciously and cannot be verbalized reliably (Grub et al., 2020; Seidel & Stürmer, 2014; van den Bogert et al., 2014).
 Eye-tracking data are commonly analyzed using fixation-based metrics, as fixations are considered behavioral indicators of cognitive processing (Just & Carpenter, 1976).
 A fixation is defined as the moment when the eyes remain still over a visual object or person for a brief period, indicating focused attention (Holmqvist et al., 2011).
 Fixations are characterized by their frequency (number of fixations) and duration (average time in milliseconds), both of which can be used to infer how visual information is processed (Gegenfurtner et al., 2018; Negi & Mitra, 2020).

 Visually Scanning – Gaze Efficiency.
-(Level 4) The Gaze Relational Index (GRI) summarizes the relationship between fixation duration and fixation count by dividing mean fixation duration by the total number of fixations (Gegenfurtner et al., 2020; Lowe & Boucheix, 2016).
-Gegenfurtner et al. (2020) introduced the GRI in the context of stationary eye-tracking with medical professionals (N = 23; 14 novices, 9 experts) interpreting dynamic visualizations.
-The study found that experts showed lower GRI values, which reflected their faster and more exploratory gaze behavior.
-These results supported the GRI as a marker of knowledge-driven visual efficiency in complex visual tasks.

-In the educational domain, findings on the GRI are more heterogeneous.
-Grub et al. (2022) conducted a stationary lab-based eye-tracking study with scripted video vignettes, comparing 29 novice and 35 experienced teachers.
+(Level 4) The Gaze Relational Index (GRI) summarizes the relationship between fixation duration and fixation count (Lowe & Boucheix, 2016) with lower GRI values indicating faster and more exploratory gaze behaviors (Gegenfurtner et al., 2020).
+In the educational, .
+Grub et al. (2022) conducted a lab-based, stationary eye-tracking study with scripted video vignettes, comparing 29 novice and 35 experienced teachers.
 Contrary to expectations, their study found no significant differences in GRI between groups.
 The authors suggest that the high salience of classroom disruptions in the videos may have elicited attentional responses across expertise levels.

 In contrast, Kosel et al. (2023) applied mobile eye-tracking in authentic classroom settings, analyzing the gaze behavior of two novice and two experienced teachers.
 Their findings showed clear expertise effects: experienced teachers exhibited lower GRI values, consistent with faster, top-down controlled gaze patterns.
 This suggests that the GRI is better able to reflect visual expertise in ecologically valid, dynamic classroom environments.
 Notably, these teachers distributed their gaze across more students with shorter fixations, indicating more efficient scanning strategies aligned with expert classroom monitoring.
 However, the interpretability of the findings is limited by the small sample size, which restricts the generalizability of the results.